Sphere4: Genesis

 Sphere4 ₲Ɇ₦Ɇ₴ł₴ AV set used for training of deep neural network by Tanja Vujinović (visual material from Universal Objects and AvantGarden series) and Sasa Radic (sound);

-Sound: Tanja Vujinovic/LUZ1E
+Sound: Tanja Vujinovic and LUZ1E

 Training of deep neural network: Dr Vid Podpečan, Department of Knowledge Technologies, Jožef Stefan Institute